 Agricultural biomass as an energy source is a system of interdependent components.
 Economic and technical viability of this system relies on a guaranteed biomass feedstock supply, effective and efficient conversion technologies, guaranteed markets for the energy products, and cost-effective distribution systems.
-One of the most important factors in the efficient utilization of agricultural biomass resource is its availability in close proximity to a biomass power project.
+One of the most important factors in the efficient utilization of agricultural biomass resource is its availability in close proximity to a biomass power plants.

-The main requirements for a successful agricultural biomass processing facility include the following:
+The main requirements for a successful agricultural biomass power plants include the following:

 - Identification of quality and quantity of biomass and delivery costs for its year round supply.